SAP Articles

 Resource Allocation Planning Problems and Mitigations

-Problem Description Mitigation Strategy
+Problem | Description | Mitigation Strategy |

-Overallocation of Resources Employees are assigned more tasks than they can handle, leading to burnout and inefficiency.
-Use workload tracking tools, redistribute tasks, and ensure realistic project timelines.
+Overallocation of Resources | Employees are assigned more tasks than they can realistically complete, leading to burnout and quality issues. | Use weekly load reviews from the project planning guide and adjust roles to avoid over-commitment. |

 Resource Allocation Planning Frameworks

-Resource allocation planning is not just about plugging people into tasks—it’s about balancing workload, optimizing efficiency, and avoiding bottlenecks.
+Resource allocation planning is not just about plugging people into tasks, it’s about balancing workload, optimizing efficiency, and avoiding bottlenecks.
 Get it wrong, and your SAP project drags on for months.
 PMI found that 35% of project failures happen due to poor resource planning.

 Here are the frameworks that actually work in SAP projects.